 We use modern welding and fabrication technology, and all of our fabrication projects are executed in accordance with industry standards, specifications and regulations, including those published by the American Petroleum Institute, the American Welding Society, the American Society of Mechanical Engineers, the American Bureau of Shipping, the U.S. Coast Guard and customer specifications.
 We maintain training programs for technical fitting and welding instruction in order to prepare and upgrade our skilled labor workforce, and to maintain high standards of quality.
-In addition, we maintain on-site facilities for the non-destructive testing of all welds, a process performed by an independent contractor.
+In addition, we maintain on-site facilities for the non-destructive testing of all welds, a process performed by independent third-parties.

-Our quality management systems are certified as ISO 9001-2015 programs, which represents an internationally recognized verification system for quality management.
-The certification is based on a review of our programs and procedures designed to maintain and enhance quality production and is subject to annual review and full recertification every three years.
-Our last full recertification occurred in April 2021.
+During 2021, our quality management systems were recertified as ISO 9001-2015, which represents internationally recognized standards for quality management.
+Similar to our environmental certification, this certification is based on a review of our programs and procedures and is subject to annual review and full recertification every three years.
+The last audit of our certification occurred in March 2022.
+Our quality management systems are also certified by the American Society of Mechanical Engineers and American Institute of Steel Construction.
+The certifications are valid through March 2025.